nicolasdao/userin/README.md

 # Auth modes

 The idea behind those modes is to add new non-OAuth 2.0 web APIs to complement the OAuth 2.0 specification.
 Indeed, the challenges that OAuth 2.0 aim to fix are not related to securing your apps using your own web APIs.
 OAuth 2.0 is designed to let third-parties use your APIs on behalf of your users.
-But as a software engineer, you often need to perform both (usually starting with the first challenge to secure your APIs to power your apps).
+But as a software engineer, you often need to perform both (usually starting with the challenge to secure your APIs to power your apps).
 UserIn's aim is to offer an implementation strategy that is progressive.
 A usual progression would be:
 1. Allow your users to login or create a new account using username and password.
 UserIn calls this the [`loginsignup`](#loginsignup-mode) mode.
 2. Add support for login or create new account with Identity Providers (e.g., Facebook, Google).
 UserIn calls this the [`loginsignupfip`](#loginsignupfip-mode) mode.
 3. Allow third-parties to use your API.
 UserIn calls this the [`openid`](#openid-mode) mode.